Explore

 Happy hour is a revered local pastime in DC, and a delicious way to save on weeknight dinners.
 Many restaurants feature bar-bite versions of their bestsellers, and drinks tend to run $5-8.
 Bar Charley in Dupont Circle has one of the few 7-days-a-week happy hours in town, but you’ll find other great options on Eater DC.

-What to See, Do, and Eat in Washington, DC
+What to see, do, and eat in DC from Going

-The Top 10 Things to Do in DC
+The top ten things to do in DC

 1. Tour the White House to see where America greets its guests.
 Note that requests for tours must be made through your member of Congress.